Nosebleed

 • a CT scan of your nose.

-Nosebleed first aid at home
+Nosebleed first aid

-If you or someone gets a nosebleed:
+If you or someone with you gets a nosebleed:

 1. Reassure them – nosebleeds can be very alarming, especially to young children.

-2. Sit upright and lean forward slightly – this will help the blood drain out your nose instead of down your throat.
+2. Sit upright and lean forward slightly – this will help the blood drain out of your nose instead of down your throat.

 3. Using your thumb and finger, squeeze the soft part of your nostrils firmly together below the bony bridge for at least 10 minutes or until blood flow has stopped.
 Young children may need you to do this for them.